Coenzyme A: Regulation

 When there is excess glucose, coenzyme A is used in the cytosol for synthesis of fatty acids.
 This process is implemented by regulation of acetyl-CoA carboxylase, which catalyzes the committed step in fatty acid synthesis.
 Insulin stimulates acetyl-CoA carboxylase, while epinephrine and glucagon inhibit its activity.

 During cell starvation, coenzyme A is synthesized and transports fatty acids in the cytosol to the mitochondria.
 Here, acetyl-CoA is generated for oxidation and energy production.
 In the citric acid cycle, coenzyme A works as an allosteric regulator in the stimulation of the enzyme pyruvate dehydrogenase.

-New research has found that protein CoAlation plays an important role in regulation of the oxidative stress response.
-Protein CoAlation plays a similar role to S-glutathionylation in the cell, and prevents the irreversible oxidation of the thiol group in cysteine on the surface of cellular proteins, while also directly regulating enzymatic activity in response to oxidative or metabolic stress.
+Antioxidant function and regulation

+Discovery of the novel antioxidant function of coenzyme A highlights its protective role during cellular stress.
+Mammalian and bacterial cells subjected to oxidative and metabolic stress show significant increase in the covalent modification of protein cysteine residues by coenzyme A. This reversible modification is termed protein CoAlation (Protein-S-SCoA), which plays a similar role to protein S-glutathionylation by preventing the irreversible oxidation of the thiol group of cysteine residues.

+Using anti-coenzyme A antibody and liquid chromatography tandem mass spectrometry (LC-MS/MS) methodologies, more than 2,000 CoAlated proteins were identified from stressed mammalian and bacterial cells.
+The majority of these proteins are involved in cellular metabolism and stress response.
+Different research studies have focused on deciphering the coenzyme A-mediated regulation of proteins.
+Upon protein CoAlation, inhibition of the catalytic activity of different proteins (e.g., metastasis suppressor NME1, peroxiredoxin 5, GAPDH, among others) is reported.
+To restore the protein's activity, antioxidant enzymes that reduce the disulfide bond between coenzyme A and the protein cysteine residue play an important role.
+This process is termed protein deCoAlation.
+Thioredoxin A and Thioredoxin-like protein (YtpP), two bacterial proteins, are shown to deCoAlate proteins.